sg-first/YMmd-Blog/readme.md

 YMmd Blog
 ===================================
 Blog YMmd is a blog system based on php-markdown, it can use markdown syntax to create your own blog by a very easy way.
-It's advantage is extremely lightweight (only 200KB) and needn't configuration.
+It's advantage is very lightweight (only 200KB) and needn't config.
 Just upload it to your virtual host, you can start use it.

 Present situation
 -----------------------------------
-We package php-markdown once, you can use hyperlinks to call the php-markdown interface function, then you can achieve the blog home page.
-At present we are writing the part of that according to the MD file in the catalog automatic generation of home page.
+At present we are writing the part of that automatic generation home page according to the MD files in the catalog.
+And the page is used to upload MD files